-Three teams from Asia are still in with a chance of qualifying for RWC 2021 from Asia.
-Hong Kong will host the Asia Rugby Women’s Rugby World Cup 2021 qualifiers and take on Japan and Kazakhstan but due to COVID-19, this has been delayed a number of times.
+Three teams from Asia are still in with a chance of qualifying for RWC 2021.
+Hong Kong was scheduled to host the Asia Rugby Women’s Rugby World Cup 2021 qualifiers and take on Japan and Kazakhstan but due to COVID-19, this has been delayed a number of times.

 UPDATED (October 20 2021)

 World Rugby confirmed that Japan automatically qualified for Rugby World Cup 2021 as the highest-ranked team in the region.

 This should have meant that Kazakhstan and Hong Kong would compete in play-off matches to determine the RWC 2021 Asia Qualification and which team would progress to the Final Qualification Tournament (this did not materialise due to the effects of COVID).

 World Rugby announced that a group of all-female match referees, and in total, an 18-strong team selected from 11 unions – will officiate the rugby matches at the RWC 2021 (playing in 2022) in New Zealand.